g-vega-cl/Pokemon-deck-generator/README.md

 We only expect this project to run on your local machine.
 1. go to Backend folder and run `go run main.go`
+	* If the server is not listening, try seeing if you have an instance running on port 8000.
 2. go to Frontend folder and run `npm start`

 ---